-Most importantly - zero-party data management is not a one-time project.
+Most importantly - compliant consent management is not a one-time project.
 It is an initiative with ongoing development requirements for meeting ever-changing government regulations, internal feature requests, and rapidly evolving technology to meet customer needs.

 Empowered with the appropriate technology and expertise, in-house IT teams gain greater control over customer communication systems.
-At a minimum, centralization of zero-party data speeds the utilization of new technologies and eliminates costly redundancies.
-For many CTOs, a well-designed platform is the essential companion to marketing automation, email service, and contact center solutions.
+At a minimum, centralization of consents speeds the utilization of new technologies and eliminates costly redundancies.
+A well-designed platform is the essential companion to marketing automation, email service, and contact center solutions.

-It harvests and safely stores the customer preferences, consents, and insights data these technologies collect, solving an unavoidable challenge while enabling IT resources to focus on integration and optimization across the enterprise.
+It harvests and safely stores the customer consents, preferences, and other insights data these technologies collect, solving an unavoidable challenge while enabling IT resources to focus on integration and optimization across the enterprise.